MuseSystems/musebms/documentation/book/content/en/theory/relationship-management/relationships.md

 title = "Relationships"
 linkTitle = "Relationships"
 description = """
-Entities, People, and Places will have "Relationships" between them, in fact it is these Relationships which is of greater interest from our business systems perspective."""
+Entities, People, and Places will have "Relationships" between them.
+It is these Relationships which provide us the richest information and carry the most interesting meaning within the subject area of Business Relationship Management.
+The lists of Entities, People, and Places may identify with whom we're dealing and where, but the defined Relationships tell us why we care and what we should expect."""

 draft = true